yuanchaoxu6/yuanchaoxu6.github.io/_pages/about.md

 News
 =====

+Received 2024 CSC Outstanding Dissertation Award from NCSU for my Ph.D.
+Thesis on "Data-Centric Architecture Support for Security".

+Our research on ML systems on serverless is accpeted by [<font color="#0081ff">HPDC 2024</font>](https://www.hpdc.org/2024/)

-Serving as the program committee for ASPLOS 2025.
+Serving as the program committee for [<font color="#0081ff">ASPLOS 2025</font>](https://www.asplos-conference.org/asplos-2025-call-for-papers/).

 Serving as the organization committee for HPCA 2025.